zacmcgee/zacmcgee.github.io/research.md

 ---
 Requests for drafts of working papers are welcome.
 Please feel free to email me your request.

+**Forthcoming** <br><br>
+1. Jones, Bryan D., and Zachary A. McGee.
+“Behavioral Approaches to Agenda Setting.”
+In *The Oxford Handbook of Behavioral Political Science.*, eds.
+Alex Mintz and Lesley Terris.
+Oxford: Oxford University Press.

 **Working Papers** <br><br>
 1. Intraparty Coalitions in the U.S. House of Representatives <br>
 2. A Whisper and a Bang: A Study of Social Movements and Punctuated Equilibrium Theory (with Hadill Calderon and Maraam Dwidar)